 If you have determined your hive is queenless, it’s important to get a sense of how long this has been the case.
 The progress of brood from eggs to uncapped brood to capped brood and finally to adult bees offer the clues you need.

-- If you see eggs, you have the most time to resolve queenlessness since it is clear the queen has been there recently.
+- If you see eggs, you have the most time to resolve queenlessness since it is likely the queen has been there recently (remember, of course, that laying workers can lay eggs too).
 All being well, these eggs will turn to uncapped larvae and then to capped brood, before emerging as adults.
 That buys you some time.

 The following signs are clues of laying workers.

-As an aside, it is thought that colonies generally have a small number of laying workers, even when a queen exists, but generally in such tiny numbers that they create no problems.
+It is thought that colonies have a small number of laying workers, even when a queen exists, but in such tiny numbers they create no problems.
 Here’s a neat video of a laying worker “caught in the act”.

 There are two main ways to respond to queenlessness – let nature take its course and allow the bees to create another queen or introduce a mated queen.